gracecxj/Indoor-Positioning/README.md

 ## MSc Project: Indoor localization using neural networks

 **Brief introducton:**
-1. try to use clollected wifi fingerprint to train a rough neural network to roughly predict the location of a mobile device
+1. try to use collected wifi fingerprint to train a rough neural network to roughly predict the location of a mobile device
 2. using the accelerometer and the magnetometer data to enhence the time consistency of the location prediction(trajectory continuity)

 **Current progress:**